beeware/briefcase/docs/reference/platforms/windows/app.rst

 |        |       |     | |f|    |       |     |        |     |       |
 +--------+-------+-----+--------+-------+-----+--------+-----+-------+

-A Windows App folder is a stub binary, allow with a collection of subfolders that contain the Python code for the app and the Python runtime libraries.
+A Windows App folder is a stub binary, along with a collection of subfolders that contain the Python code for the app and the Python runtime libraries.

 A Windows App folder is the default Briefcase output format when running on Windows.